-Overall weed infestation across the site was considered to be low to moderate.
-Monitoring plots M05 and M06, recorded the greatest coverage and diversity of weeds.
+Overall weed infestation across the site was low.
+Monitoring plots M01 and M06, recorded the greatest coverage and diversity of weeds.
 This is likely to be due to disturbances related to the construction of the man-made drainage line at the southern end of the site.

-The centre of the site (see Figure 2.2 and Plate 7) also has a significant infestation of Peppercorn tree (Schinus molle var. areira).
+The centre of the site (see Figure 2.2) also has a significant infestation of Peppercorn tree (Schinus molle var. areira).
 The Peppercorn trees, being the only overstorey vegetation (>3m) within the offset site and providing shelter from predators and the harsh climatic conditions, are currently providing habitat for a number of active babbler (Pomatostomus sp.) nests and other bird species.
 As such, complete removal of this infestation is not recommended at this stage.
 Management may instead require thinning of mature trees without active nests, herbicide treatment of any emerging saplings and replacement planting with taller native species once rainfall conditions allow (e.g. Casuarina pauper, Alectryon oleifolius subsp. canescens, Acacia victoriae, Acacia aneura and Acacia tetragonophylla).

 Two of the weeds recorded within the site, Velvet Mesquite (Prosopis velutina) and African Boxthorn (Lycium ferocissimum) are declared as state and regional priority weeds under the Biosecurity Act 2015, as listed in Appendix 1.1 and 1.2 of the Western Regional Strategic Weed Management Plan 2017-2022 (LLS 2017).
-Velvet Mesquite was common within the drainage lines in the east of the site and African Boxthorn was detected within the man-made drainage depression in the south of the site.
-Both of these weeds are also listed as Weeds of National Significance and are required to be eradicated from the land and the land is to be kept free of the plant so as to mitigate the risk of the plant spreading.
+Both weeds are also listed as Weeds of National Significance and are required to be eradicated from the land and the land is to be kept free of the plant to mitigate the risk of the plant spreading.
 These weed species are also recorded on the Office of Environment and Heritage (OEH) 'High Threat' weeds list.
-The abundance of living Velvet Mesquite and African Boxthorn was substantially lower than during the 2017 survey and dead individuals were observed, indicating that management of these species has been effective but needs to continue in order to achieve eradication and prevention of re-establishment.
+Only two specimens of Velvet Mesquite were found in the survey plots, one in M01 and one in M06.
+One specimen of African Boxthorn was detected in M05 within the man-made drainage depression in the south of the site.
+The abundance of living Velvet Mesquite and African Boxthorn was substantially lower than during the Year 2 survey and dead individuals were observed, indicating either that management of these species has been effective, or that drought has caused their dieback.
+Management of these weeds needs to continue in order to achieve eradication and prevention of re-establishment, especially once drought subsides.